 4. Government reviews and national security assessments of transactions

-After submitting a notification form you will receive a case reference number and confirmation that your form has been accepted or rejected.
-You may need to resubmit a notification form if more information is required.
+After submitting a notification form, you will thereafter receive a case reference number and confirmation that your form has been accepted or rejected.
+Following this, you may need to resubmit a notification form if more information is required.

 Accepted notifications enter in to a review period, at the end of which the government will either: